 In reality, water that is contaminated by bacteria is MUCH MORE DANGEROUS than the standard chemicals used to treat water.
 These bacteria, when not eliminated, can lead to multiple diseases, ranging from hot tub rash to pneumonia and even STDs.
 There are hot tub types where the concentration of chemicals is close to the concentration of chemicals in tap water.
 When alkalinity and pH level is balanced, chemicals will do their work well so you won’t need to add more in order to properly disinfect your water.

 - Chlorine/bromine — strong sanitizers and could be dangerous for health, but only if the concentration is over safe limits (> 3ppm).
-So it’s important to control test the water.
+So it’s important to control and test the water.

 - pH/alkalinity controls — this involves balancing the hot tub’s water so the sanitizers work effectively.
 High or low pH levels have bad effects on the water in your hot tub, but this chemical on its own is safe for health since it’s based on baking soda and muriatic acid, both of which are widely used in food products.